22 beach chairs you'll want to take on all your vacations this summer | CNN Underscored

 Regalo My Cot Portable Toddler Bed ($29.99; amazon.com)

 This portable toddler cot makes for a great napping/snacking on the beach — for those rare times kids want to keep the sand at bay.
-Roomy enough for two sitting or one sleeping kiddo, the 48- by 24-inch cot comes in four colors and folds up for easy transportation.
+Roomy enough for two sitting or one sleeping kiddo, the 48-inch-by-24-inch cot comes in four colors and folds up for easy transportation.

 ____________________________________________________________________________

 Lucky for kids, Rio makes pint-sized beach chairs too!
 We love this 6-pound backpack option that allows your little one to transport his or her own chair.
-Just like mom and dad’s, it comes with a cup holder and a zipper storage pouch for all their trinkets and toys, not to mention five recline positions for when they’re ready to take a quick snooze.
+Just like a grown-up’s chair, it comes with a cup holder and a zipper storage pouch for all their trinkets and toys, not to mention five recline positions for when they’re ready to take a quick snooze.